marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 * Get more battle/Vallaki/character theme music
 * Traumatize Orin/Marblepaw
 * Look into possibility of Ireena going to Strahd willingly (and how it will go horribly lol)
+* Strahd may be willing to let Ireena consecrate the remaining Fanes, in return for her promising herself to him.
+* Van Richten is absolutely convinced that Strahd is evil and perfectly manipulating people.
+He will try to convince Ireena that the only way to end Strahd for good is through the Bride Ceremony.
+* The Abbot will try to kidnap and keep Ireena if he finds out she's the Bride.
+* Have Ireena show reservations towards being courted by Strahd.
+* Make the players like Strahd.
+* When Ireena kills herself to kill Strahd, he is severely weakened but not killed outright.
+The players will have to decide whether they want to help him or kill him.

 ## Notes for Next Session